Start with the Basics

 The fact that a leader makes you feel good does not mean the leader is being led by the Spirit.
 There are other spirits which can do that, too.

 God's not against feelings, not in the least.
 God wants you to feel loved, because you are loved!
+Your worth is not based on feelings, but your emotions are a part of what makes you so worthy.
+God gave them to you ourt of love.
 Yet, many good feelings aren't really so good in the contexts they're found in.
 Trusting in the emotions alone is like marrying someone just because you have the hots for that person: when the feelings fade, you realize what an awful mess you've gotten yourself into.
 Like any good love, your relationship with God is built on trust.

 Your core value does not depend on what others think about you, or how good you have behaved, or how many children you raised, or how much wealth or knowledge you have, or even how much control you have over your life.
 In fact, all such things are irrelevant to your actual value as a person, though they do affect how much worth you feel.
 Your true value comes solely from the crazy, over-the-top love your Creator has for you, so much love that he gave his only Son in order for you to live, restored, forever with God.
 Is there any higher value than what such a love bestows on you?
 But remember that all other people are given the same gushingly high value; do you treat them accordingly?